fsvreddit/image-moderator/README.md

 [Example video of usage](https://www.youtube.com/shorts/iArySZaY1oE).

+If this is run on a gallery submission, the first image on the gallery will be checked.

 ## About this app

 This app is open source under the BSD 3-Clause licence.
 The source code can be found [here](https://github.com/fsvreddit/image-moderator).